Psychosomatic Medicine Interest Groups

 Click below to reveal information

 Objective data and outcome collection of the PMIG project is required, using instruments such as pre and post questionnaires, evaluation forms, and written feedback.
-It is the expectation of the PMIG selection committee that by March of 2013 sufficient activity has been generated and collected from the PMIG award to allow provisional data and results to be presented at the 2013 March APS Annual Meeting which will be held in Miami, Florida from March 13 - 16.
+It is the expectation of the PMIG selection committee that by March of 2016 sufficient activity has been generated and collected from the PMIG award to allow provisional data and results to be presented at the 2016 March APS Annual Meeting which will be held in Denver, Colorado from March 9-12.

 The goals of the award are to: 1) facilitate interest in psychosomatic medicine among medical students and other trainees; 2) promote education and research collaborations in psychosomatic medicine at the institution; 3) integrate web based teaching tools and/or on-line curriculums that may further enhance the education resources of the APS; 4) recruit promising physicians and young researchers into the American Psychosomatic Society; 5) cultivate the career paths of students interested in psychosomatic medicine; and 6) establish the feasibility of developing interest groups at a larger number of medical schools and clinical institutions.